Part 1 – Personal information management

 - To allow functionality for the user within our website

-- For use of third party advertising or social media services to enable tracking and retargeting for online marketing material
+- For use of third party advertising or social media services to enable tracking and retargeting for online marketing material.
+We have floodlight tags (or Doubleclick tags) that collect cookies for our programmatic advertising activity.
+We then show remarketing ads to people that have visited our website.

 By using this site, you agree that we may place these types of cookies on your device.